aaron-lebo/xjs/README.md

 print('hey!');
  ```

-Most of the time, however, you will want to use the `babel-loader` which does most of the hard work to compile down to es5.
+Most of the time, however, you will want to use `babel-loader` which does most of the hard work to compile down to es5.
 See [examples/es5.js](examples/es5.js).

 ### 4. es5